GabrielOlivierDEV/PartyManagerFramework/README.md

 ## Requirements

 - [Godot Engine 4.4.x](https://godotengine.org/)
 - Set up the keys "move_up", "move_down", "move_right", "move_left, and "run".
+(The plugin does this automatically for you if you don't have it.)
 - Characters must:
   - Use `$AnimatedSprite2D` for animations
   - Animation must have "idle", "up", "down", "left" and "right"